-Program Manager: Robert Krop Email: rkrop@frederick.edu Phone: 301.846.2505
+Program Manager: Dr. Karen Wilson Email: kawilson@frederick.edu Phone: 301.624.2848

 Designed to prepare students for immediate employment in the accounting field in an entry-level professional position.
 Students will gain an in-depth knowledge of accounting principles and procedures and apply them to business situations.
 Students will also use application software to solve business and accounting problems.
 A grade of "C" or better must be earned in the following courses: ACCT 100 Business Accounting, ACCT 101 Principles of Accounting I, ACCT 201 Intermediate Accounting I, ACCT 202 Intermediate Accounting II, ACCT 233 Applied Accounting and ACCT 111 Computerized Accounting.
 (Transfer students should follow the business administration program.)